 If your child is in general education but reading below grade level, a reading specialist might:

 Work directly with your child, either individually or in a small group.

 Work with the classroom teacher to come up with strategies to help your child get better at reading.

-In grade school, reading specialists work with kids on specific skills like decoding (sounding out words),
+In grade school, reading specialists work with kids on specific skills like decoding (sounding out words), fluency, and

 .
 They might start by slowing down the pace of what’s being taught in the classroom.